-1. Channel Coding (especially LDPC codes and BP decoding) and Information Theory
+1. Coding theory (especially LDPC codes and BP decoding)

-4. Project supervisor at Signal and Image Processing Lab (SIPL)
+4. Project supervisor at Signal and Image Processing Lab (SIPL), Vision and Image Science Lab (VISL) and Communication Lab (CommLab)

 5. Introduction to Digital Communication (046206) – Exercise grader